Touro College of Osteopathic Medicine - New York

-For best consideration, applicants should submit their AACOMAS application at least four weeks prior to this school's latest filing date.
+For best consideration, applicants should submit their AACOMAS application at least eight weeks prior to this school's latest filing date.

-The Interview Process: We invite selected applicants to visit campus for an informational presentation and a formal interview.
+The Interview Process: We invite selected applicants to visit the campus identified in the secondary application for an informational presentation and a formal interview.
 Campus visits and interviews are conducted on a rolling basis from October through May.
-The admissions director or a student affairs representative will lead a tour of the medical school facilities, and provide some historical background about TouroCOM and our parent institution, Touro College.
+The director of admissions or a student affairs representative will lead a tour of the medical school facilities, and provide some historical background about TouroCOM and our parent institution, Touro College.
 We'll also provide details about the surrounding Harlem or Middletown community, and available housing.

-The applicant applying to TouroCOM must have earned a bachelor's degree by no later than the end of spring semester of the current year.
+The applicant applying to TouroCOM must have earned a bachelor's degree prior to ptential matriculation in the fall.
 In addition, the student should have a competitive grade point average in the sciences and overall, and a competitive MCAT score.
 Applicants must be U.S. citizens, hold a permanent resident visa or be able to obtain F-1 status and form I-20.
 During the supplemental application process, applicants must submit all required documents to be considered for an interview.

 TouroCOM is looking for candidates who are interested in becoming outstanding osteopathic physicians.
 Students must be able to present an understanding of osteopathic medicine and display a passion to become a doctor in underserved areas.
-Primary applications are pre-screened by the committee, and only students who meet the admissions standards are offered a supplemental application.
-After further review by the committee applicants are offered an interview, if they qualify.
+Primary applications are pre-screened by the admissions department, and only students who meet the admissions standards are offered a supplemental application.
+After further review by the committee, qualified applicants that have met all secondary application requirements may be offered an interview.
 The interview response is within two to four weeks via e-mail.
-TouroCOM does not discriminate on the basis of race, religion, national origin, sex, age, or disability.

 International students (non-U.S. citizens or temporary residents) considered: